aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_applications.md

 ---
 title: "Deploying applications"
-sidebar_position: 30
+sidebar_position: 60
 ---

-We have successfully configured Argo CD on our cluster so now we can deploy an environment specific customization for the set of application.
+We have successfully configured Argo CD App of Apps, so now we can deploy an environment specific customization for the set of application.

 First let's remove the existing Applications so we can replace it: